opendataphilly/opendataphilly-jkan/_datasets/911-calls-by-hex-bin.md

 maintainer_email: "henry.bernberg@phila.gov"
 maintainer_link: null
 maintainer_phone: null
-notes: "The number of 911 calls received categorized by priority and aggregated into hex bins."
+metadata_modified: '2026-03-28'
 modified: null
+notes: "The number of 911 calls received categorized by priority and aggregated into hex bins. \
+  The hex bins have an average side length of 1,743 ft and an area of 0.29 square miles."
 organization: City of Philadelphia
 resources:
 - description: ''